 Given how rats are likely to nest in basements and crawl spaces and travel through vents and wall cavities, traps should be placed along the walls of office rooms and hallways during off hours, as well as placing them in the lower, dark spaces at all times.
 If there’s a large infestation in a trash room or around a dumpster area, a mass–trapping could be in order.

 Tip 15: Use Rat Traps That Kill on Contact

 The best rat traps are those that kill upon snapping — no suffocation or prolonged pain and suffering.
-The types of traps that achieve this include snap traps, electric traps and zapper traps.
+The types of traps that achieve this include snap traps and electronic traps.
 If the problem is indoors and you don’t like the sight of rat corpses, use the Victor® Electronic Rat Trap or Rat Zapper Ultra Rat Trap, which work cleanly and discretely.
 If the rats are confined to your backyard, set up the Victor® Easy Set® Rat Trap along your outer walls and fences.